“I inside a Diamond” mark on Antique Bottles

 The Alton factory (in later years, Owens-Illinois plant #7) finally closed in 1983.
 Most bottles made after the Owens-Illinois merger that were made at the Alton factory CAN BE IDENTIFIED by the number “7” placed to the left of the glassmaker logo.
 Please see my page on Owens-Illinois Glass Company for more information on the plant location codes.

 NOTE: this mark (especially when the I has very prominent serifs or “crossbars”) is sometimes confused with an “H in a diamond” mark which was used by the Heisey Glass Company (A H. Heisey & Company, Newark, Ohio, 1896-1957).
-The Heisey mark is seen only on high quality pressed glassware, elegant pattern glass tableware, etc., not on utilitarian and commercial-type bottles which were the mainstay of Illinois Glass production.
+The Heisey mark is seen only on high quality pressed and blown glassware, elegant pattern glass tableware, etc., not on utilitarian and commercial-type bottles which were the mainstay of Illinois Glass production.

 For more in-depth information on Illinois Glass Company, its history, and the various identification marks they used, check out this article (by Bill Lockhart, et al) at: